learning-zone/react-basics/README.md

 Data passed in from a parent component. `props` are read-only in the child component that receives them.
 However, callback functions can also be passed, which can be executed inside the child to initiate an update.

-Example: The parent can pass a props by using this
+*Example*: The parent can pass a props by using this

 ```js
 <ChildComponent color='red' />